Skolaczk/next-starter/README.md

 - `e2e:ui`: Run end-to-end tests with UI
 - `postbuild`: Generate sitemap
 - `prepare`: Install Husky for managing Git hooks

+## 🤝 Contribution
+To contribute, please follow these steps:
+1. Fork the repository.
+2. Create a new branch.
+3. Make your changes, and commit them.
+4. Push your changes to the forked repository.
+5. Create a pull request.

 ## ❤️ Support